 The Committee considers the income tax consequences to our Company when analyzing our executive compensation program.
 Section 162(m) of the Code limits a Company's ability to deduct compensation paid in excess of \$1 million to certain NEOs, unless the compensation meets certain stockholder-approved performance requirements.
 The Committee has designed several elements of our executive compensation program to qualify for the "performance-based" exemption.
-For example, our short-term incentive program, PSUs and SARs are performance-based and exempt from the limitations imposed by Section 162(m) of the Code.
+For example, compensation under our short-term incentive program and awards of PSUs and SARs are meant to be performance-based, and are exempt from the limitations imposed by Section 162(m) of the Code.
 If granting awards or providing other executive compensation is consistent with Market data, our compensation philosophy or our strategic business goals, the Committee may provide executive compensation that is not fully deductible.
 For example, RSUs meet our objective of key talent retention, but do not meet the performance-based exemption.

-Nonqualified Deferred Compensation
+Non-qualified Deferred Compensation